jarredh/synapse-nexus/readme.txt

-keep calm and carry on
+Keep calm and carry on!